-Before you begin seriously shopping for a franchise make sure that these vital statistics all look good.
-If you’re sitting on a 580 credit score… maybe let that rehabilitate for a while before you try to buy into the Wendy’s kingdom.
+Before you begin seriously shopping for a franchise, make sure that these vital statistics all look good.
+If you’re sitting on a 580 credit score, maybe let that rehabilitate for a while before you try to buy into the Wendy’s kingdom.

 Step Two: Research Available Franchises

 It’s important to do your research to find a franchise that’s right for you.
-There a number of websites, like Franchise Gator or Entrepreneur, that you can use to research available franchise opportunities near you.
+There are a number of websites, like Franchise Gator or Entrepreneur, that you can use to research available franchise opportunities near you.

 Not every company will offer local opportunities.
 Look up the options where you want to build your business and then settle in for the real research.
 Your goal here is to narrow down the options to just one or two possibilities.
 Picking the right one or two can make all the difference between success and failure.

 - Market saturation: How common is this franchise in your area?
 And is that a bad thing?
 Do you want to risk competing against your own brand, or does a heavy presence mean that people like what this company has to offer?

 - Success rates: Have many of these franchises closed, either locally or nationally?